 For certain nutrients, the UL only applies to the synthetic form of the vitamin found in supplements or fortified food sources that can cause risk in high doses.
-This is true for vitamins A, E, niacin, and folate.
+This is true for vitamins A, E, niacin, and folate, and magnesium.
 Nutrients coming from natural food sources are rarely the cause of nutrient toxicity.

 Are you surprised that the UL is lower than the Daily Value?
 This is not an error and the reason is simple.
 The tolerable upper limit (UL) applies only to magnesium coming from supplements and medications.
 Too much magnesium from supplements and medications can cause adverse health effects such as diarrhea, nausea, and cramping.
 But the good news is that there is no UL for magnesium that comes from food or water.

 Does your nutrient intake meet your needs?
 Check out these 12 new nutrients we've added to our comprehensive tracker

 Do you need a "50-plus multivitamin to meet your changing nutrient needs?